rmassei/2024-jn-omero-pipeline/README.md

 Furthermore, it will be show how to process can be automatized by the execution of automatic loops throught the OMERO datase.
-Most of the pre and post-processing step were created by taking inspiration from the [Bio-image Analysis Notebooks](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html)
+Most of the pre and post-processing step were created by taking inspiration from the [Bio-image Analysis Notebooks](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html).
+We thanks Robert Haase for creating this material.

 ## Course Preparation and checklist